Heimdall-SBOM/heimdall/docs/jenkins_image_mapping.md

 **Note:**
 - For some distributions, not all GCC versions are available.
 The image may use the closest available version (e.g., Arch uses default GCC 15 for C++11).
-- The Jenkinsfile and build scripts should be kept in sync with this mapping.